San Francisco 49ers vs. Jacksonville Jaguars NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Jaguars stats and trends

-- In Jacksonville's nine games this season, it has four wins against the spread.
+- Jacksonville has four wins against the spread in nine games this season.

-- This year, the Jaguars have an ATS record of 3-2 in their five games as an underdog of 5.5 points or more.
+- The Jaguars are 3-2 ATS when underdogs by 6 points or more this season.

-- Jacksonville's games this year have gone over the total in just two out of nine opportunities (22.2%).
+- Jacksonville's games this season have gone over the total in just two out of nine opportunities (22.2%).

-- When Jacksonville churns out more than 338.1 yards, the team is 2-3 against the spread and 1-4 overall.
+- In games that Jacksonville picks up more than 331.4 yards, the team is 2-3 against the spread and 1-4 overall.

-- This year the Jaguars have turned the ball over 15 times, 10 more than the 49ers' takeaways (5).
+- The Jaguars have turned the ball over 15 times this season, eight more turnovers than the 49ers have forced (7).

 Home and road insights

-- Jacksonville has two wins against the spread, and is 2-3 overall, at home this season.
+- Jacksonville has two wins against the spread, and is 2-3 overall, at home this year.

-- In five home games this season, Jacksonville has gone over the total once.
+- In five home games this year, Jacksonville has hit the over once.

-- San Francisco is 3-1 overall, with two wins against the spread, in away games.
+- On the road, San Francisco has two wins against the spread and is 3-1 overall.

-- In four road games this season, San Francisco has hit the over twice.
+- In four road games this year, San Francisco has hit the over twice.

 Powered by Data Skrive.